Woodrow W. Keeble: Korean War

 Following the third assault and subsequent mortar and artillery support, the enemy sustained casualties among its ranks in the open trenches.
 The machine gunners in the pillboxes, however, continued to direct fire on George Company.
 After Keeble withdrew the 3rd platoon, he decided to attempt a solo assault.

 "He once told a relative that the fourth attempt he was either going to take them out or die trying," Hawkins said.

 Armed with grenades and his Browning Automatic Rifle, Keeble crawled to an area 50 yards from the ridgeline, flanked the left pillbox, and used grenades and rifle fire to eliminate it.
 After returning to the point where 1st Platoon held the company's first line of defense, Keeble worked his way to the opposite side of the ridgeline, where he took out the right pillbox with grenades.
 "Then without hesitation, he lobbed a grenade into the back entrance of the middle pillbox and with additional rifle fire eliminated it."

-Hawkins, Keeble's stepson, said one eyewitness told him the enemy directed its entire arsenal at Keeble during his assault.
-"He said there were so many grenades coming down on Woody, that it looked like a flock of blackbirds."
-Even under heavy enemy fire, Keeble was able to complete his objective.
+Hawkins, Keeble's stepson, said one eyewitness told him the enemy directed its entire arsenal at Keeble during his assault: "He said there were so many grenades coming down on Woody, that it looked like a flock of blackbirds."
+Even under heavy enemy fire, Keeble completed his objective.
 Only after he killed the machine gunners did Keeble order his men to advance and secure the hill.

-That day, Master Sergeant Keeble single-handedly destroyed three enemy machine-gun bunkers and killed an additional seven enemy soldiers in nearby trenches.
+That day, Keeble single-handedly destroyed three enemy machine-gun bunkers and killed an additional seven enemy soldiers in nearby trenches.
 His bravery in the face of enemy fire was so remarkable that a recommendation that he receive the Medal of Honor was twice submitted.
 In both cases, the recommendation was lost.
 When Keeble's men endeavored to submit the recommendation a third time, officials informed them they were too late; they were told regulations prevented them from submitting another recommendation.

 He was awarded the Distinguished Service Cross on December 20, 1952.
 The DSC was upgraded posthumously in 2008 to the Medal of Honor.

 Keeble was removed from front line duty to recover from his wounds and was discharged on August 26, 1952.